MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/implement-a-renderer.md

 The Submit Action behaves like an HTML form submit, except that where HTML typically triggers an HTTP post, Adaptive Cards leaves it up to each host app to determine what "submit" means to them.

-1. When this **MUST** raise an event the user taps the action invokved.
+1. When this **MUST** raise an event the user taps the action invoked.
 1. The `data` property **MUST** be included in the callback payload.
 1. For `Action.Submit`, a renderer **MUST** gather all inputs on the card and retrieve their values.